-Bauhaus formed in 1979 at Northampton England under the name Bauhaus 1919 (to mark the date of the formation of the Bauhaus school of art).
-The line-up at that time was; Peter Murphy, Daniel Ash, David Jay and Kevin Haskins.
-Later in 1979 they released "Bela Legosi's Dead" which was the first of Bauhaus's amazing singles.
+Bauhaus formed in 1979 at Northampton, England, under the name Bauhaus 1919 (to mark the date of the formation of the Bauhaus school of art).
+The line-up at that time was: Peter Murphy (vocals), Daniel Ash (guitar), David Jay (bass) and Kevin Haskins (drums).
+Later in 1979 they released "Bela Legosi's Dead" which was the first of Bauhaus' amazing singles.

 Bauhaus released their first album "In the Flat Field" in 1980, which went to number 1 on independent charts, and number 72 on the pop charts.